marscher/trajdb/README.md

 * script - an optional script to run a simulation
 * owner - reference to user profile

+Questions:

+* do we want to store the full topology information (bonds, angles etc) or just plain coordinates and (let) derive this information for (or by) the user?

 ### create collections
 A collection holds references to all associated trajectories as well as to the setup for the simulation.